 Students who receive a score of 4 or 5 on most Advanced Placement examinations will be notified by the registrar’s office regarding the credits recorded and ways they can be used.
 These scores can be used to aid you and your liberal arts adviser in placing you at a course level appropriate to your background.
 The registrar’s office also evaluates International Baccalaureate, A-levels and college credit earned before matriculation at Smith.
 For further details, please visit the registrar’s website.

 Students should follow instructions carefully for each examination.
 At least one hour should be allowed for each examination.
 Placement tests at Smith College are conducted under the academic honor system.
 It is understood that these examinations will not be discussed in any way, even among students who have already taken them, until the close of the testing period.

 There is no placement examination in art history.

-Those wishing a portfolio review on August 24 for possible exemption from ARS163 Drawing I should contact Rebecca Davis, firstname.lastname@example.org to make a 10 minute appointment.
+Those wishing a portfolio review on Monday, August 29 for possible exemption from ARS163 Drawing I should contact Rebecca Davis, email@example.com to make a 10 minute appointment.
 Please express your preference for the morning (9:30-10:30 a.m.
 EDT) or afternoon (4-5 p.m.
 EDT) time.
 Students should prepare a diverse sampling of 12-15 pieces.
-This review will be conducted remotely, please assemble portfolio images as either a Powerpoint or Google slides pdf with a maximum file size of 20MB, and email to email@example.com.
-We will attempt to make an informed evaluation however this should be seen as an advising session.
+Directions for uploading images via Google form will be sent along with a confirmed time and a Zoom link.
+We will make an informed evaluation however this should be seen as primarily an advising session.
 Students should note that very few exceptions from Drawing I are given.

 Students with AP or IB credit in biology should discuss their options, including the possibility of opting out of BIO 130 or 132 with Professor Virginia Hayssen at firstname.lastname@example.org, or Professor Robert Dorit at email@example.com